 Adaptive Human Performance

-AHP was born out of knowledge and passion for the sport of cycling.
-Through seeing the gap which exists between the services that even professional cyclists have access to, and the services that can be offered when a scientific approach is taken, the idea for AHP emerged.
+Adaptive Human Performance (Adaptive HP) was born out of knowledge and passion for the sport of cycling.
+Through seeing the gap which exists between the services that even professional cyclists have access to, and the services that can be offered when a scientific approach is taken, the idea for Adaptive HP emerged.

-At AHP we use cutting edge technology and scientific rigor to assess, analyse and report characteristics that influence cycling performance.
+At Adaptive HP we use cutting edge technology and scientific rigour to assess and analyse biomechanical qualities that influence comfort and performance.
 We understand that performance requirements differ greatly for the amateur through to the elite athlete and our service delivery is adapted appropriately.

 “Sports Science Consulting services, delivered by degree-qualified professionals working within their dedicated field of expertise.”